Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices: Discussion and conclusion

-Another intriguing property of the PPER RF filtering scheme is the ability to cascade multiple filters in series without degrading the RF signal modulated on the optical field.
-The phonon field generated in the device phase modulates the optical field but does not affect the intensity modulation.
+Another intriguing property of the PPER RF-filtering scheme is the ability to cascade multiple filters in series without degrading the RF signal modulated on the optical field.
+The phonon field generated in the device phase-modulates the emit optical field as it propagates in waveguide A, but does not affect the intensity modulation that encodes the input RF signal, as discussed in Appendix \ref{subsec:app_IM_input}.
 Hence, the field coming out of waveguide A has an identical intensity modulation profile as the input field and will drive another PPER filter cascaded in the system exactly in the same manner \cite{OTHER_PAPER}.
 This is in contrast with a conventional RF filter array in which out-of-band spectral components are attenuated, leading to the need of splitting and amplifying the RF signal, resulting in lower signal power, degrading the SNR of the link, and adding to the complexity of the system.
 The ability to cascade multiple PPER filters in series can be of great practical use in applications such as spectral awareness and channelization \cite{umar2013comparative,anderson1991advanced}, where multiple bands of the RF spectrum are monitored simultaneously, as well as filter banks used frequently in communication systems.
-A scheme illustrated in Fig. \ref{fig:RF_applications}(c) allows to filter out multiple spectral bands simultaneously using a single intensity modulator at the link input, and using a separate receive laser for each spectral channel.
+The scheme illustrated in Fig. \ref{fig:RF_applications}(b) allows us to filter out multiple spectral bands simultaneously using a single intensity modulator at the link input, and a separate receive signal-path for each spectral channel.
+This can be achieved by using a separate laser source for each filtered channel, as illustrated in Fig. \ref{fig:RF_applications}(b).
+Alternatively, a single laser can be used, propagating through the receive waveguide of all filters and split at the output of each segment for detection.
+For example, by using millimeter-scale PPER segments, each filtering a 5 MHz spectral region, 1000 filters can be cascaded, with an overall length of a few centimeters.
+The low optical loss that has been demonstrated in PPER devices \cite{kittlaus2018rf}, as well as the geometrically-tunable Brillouin frequency \cite{shin2013tailorable} enables this scheme to span a 5 GHz spectral range on a single chip.
 Additionally, since the dominant noise source is from spontaneous Brillouin scattering, it is centered around the center frequency of each filter, and does not add out-of-band noise, as is shown in Fig. \ref{fig:RF_properties}(c), important for a cascaded filter-bank scheme.